Children's Dental Tips

 The golden hour is the last hour before bed.
 This is relevant for adults and children.
 Only water should be drunk.
 The saliva in the mouth should be of a neutral pH if this is the case.
 If anyone has food in this hour, they are increasing the likelihood of decaying their teeth, as saliva is reduced overnight whilst sleeping.

 Fluoridated toothpaste is useful for all ages as it reduces the chance of decay and strengthens your teeth.
-It makes teeth harder to get decay.
+It makes teeth harder to get decay by increasing the mineral content of the teeth.
 Children should be using adult toothpaste by 6 years old to give the teeth the best chance of avoiding decay.

 If there are large gaps between your child’s teeth, floss may not be necessary.
 If the baby teeth are right next to each other with almost no gap, floss can really help avoid cavities here, although it is unlikely a child can manage to floss until 10 years old.
 Adults are so important in helping optimise their child’s health to create good habits for life.